thebitmaptoshi/bitmap-indexer/README.md

 # Bitmap Indexer 🗺️

+Work in progress- index is currently running.
+Will validate vs OCI before sharing code

 A real-time Bitcoin bitmap inscription registry and monitoring tool that tracks, validates, and registers bitmap claims on the Bitcoin blockchain.

 ## Overview